Best Toys for Greyhound

 Physical Exercise Recommendations for Greyhound

 Physical activity for Greyhound should reflect their moderate (30-60 min daily) exercise needs and Large (60-70 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Greyhound, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+If you see heavy breathing, slowing down, reluctance to continue, or lying down during activity, your pet is fatigued.
 Greyhound dogs with gentle, independent, noble traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Greyhound dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Greyhound benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Greyhound